alex137/health-hub-registry/deck/health-hub-registry-deck.marp.md

 ---

-# Completing the Data Plane: Pharmacy Participation
+# Completing Data:  Pharmacy Participation

 *Medications are the most frequent and error-prone part of care — but today's interoperability layer misses the dispense reality.* Today, neither providers nor hubs can reliably know whether a prescribed medication was **filled, substituted, refilled, or abandoned**.